Azure/azure-iot-pcs-remote-monitoring-dotnet/docs/LOCAL_DEPLOYMENT.md

 3) It is safe to delete existing microservice folders (except for services folder) under the top-level of the repository.
 Please do not delete web-ui, cli and reverse-proxy folders.
 &nbsp;
 #### If you have do not have an existing cloned repository
-1) Follow the step 1  of "existing cloned repo".
+1) Follow the step 1 and 2 of "existing cloned repo".
 You will not require to delete anything.
 Ensure you have services sub-module, which contains all the microservices.
 &nbsp;
 ### Steps to deploy the microservices locally
 Follow the documentation [here](https://github.com/Azure/remote-monitoring-services-dotnet/blob/master/docs/LOCAL_DEPLOYMENT.md).